benbotto/node-data-mapper/README.md

 Support for other database drivers is underway, but at this time only mysql is supported.
 Extending node-data-mapper to support a new driver is trivial.
 Refer the the [Extending](#extending) section.

-##### Define a Database
+##### Define a Database Schema Object

-The easiest way to define a database is using a simple object.
-Here's a basic example for a bike shop database.
+Like most ORMs, node-data-mapper needs metadata about a database before it can be queried.
+It needs a schema definition object describing all of the tables and columns.
+Below is an annotated example for a fictitious bike shop database (instructions for creating this database locally are laid out in the [Examples](#examples) section below).
 A database is made up of an array of tables, and each table is made up of an array of columns.
-Each table must have a primary key column defined.
-Tables and columns can be aliased; an alias defines how a table or column will be serialized.
+Each table **must** have a primary key column defined.
+Tables and columns can be aliased; an alias defines how a table or column will be serialized (more on this later).

+Emphatically, manually creating a database schema object is **not** recommended, as it is cumbersome to maintain and error prone.
+Instead, the database schema object should be auto-generated using the metadata that's present in the database.
+This can be done using the separate [ndm-schema-generator](https://github.com/benbotto/ndm-schema-generator) module.

 ```js
 'use strict';